 I have been playing piano since age 5 or so, violin in 3rd grade, and only started playing bass in high school.
 While studying composition and piano at the Hartt School of Music, a classical music college in Hartford, CT, I played bass in a "progressive" rock cover band (which turned into a Rush tribute with me on bass and keys, with a generous helping of Zeppelin and Yes).
 I played keys professionally for the first half of the 1980's, but got tired of being the keyboardist in the corner of the stage that contributing little more than icing on top of the musical cake, so in around 1985 I sold my keys and concentrated on bass for the next 25 years (and had a blast doing it).

 JPJ could afford any gear he wanted, and had a truck and rodies to move and setup grand pianos if he wanted them at every gig.
 I do not.
 One requirement of this gig is for the keyboard gear to be as light and compact as possible.
 I manage to get most of this stuff into 2 cases weighing 50lbs each, and check them in when flying to gigs outside of California.
-I add my own monitors and stands when driving, but this has turned out to be a great sounding and compact set-up, with all of the correct Zep key sounds at my disposal.
+As of 2023 I have switched to in-ear monitoring and lighter/foldable controllers and vintage-style keyboard shells (some of which can fly with me), and this has turned out to be a great sounding and compact set-up, with all of the correct Zep key sounds at my disposal.

 2023 Keyboard Projects